leuchtLurch/torobert/README.md

   - talk.py (receives messages from torobert.py, converts text into audio files using Amazon Polly and then plays the audio using pygame)
 - Redis remote dictionary server is used to keep states.
 It also manages the communication between torobert.py, sensors.py and talk.py by acting as a publish/subscribe message broker.

-The files from the git repository mostly go to `/opt/torobert/torobert`.
-The files from the exampleConfiguration go to `/etc/torobert` - they contain configuration files as well as the static texts.
+The files from the git repository mostly go to `/opt/torobert/torobert.` The files from the exampleConfiguration go to `/etc/torobert`- they contain configuration files as well as the static texts.

 The additional module "wifiConfig.py" can be called with root privileges when no internet connection is available.
 It can headlessly establish a new wifi connection when a USB drive with an ssid and a password are provided.

+The webApp also requires bootstrap's js- and css-files to be copied in the corespondig subfolders of `static.`

-## detailed requirements
+## detailed package requirements
 - necessary software packages
   - redis
   - libSDL2-2.0-0